 i.
 Medical EducationAlfred

-CCS coordinates the teaching of Monash’s medical students at the Monash-affiliated teaching hospitals of Alfred Health, Cabrini Health Australia and Peninsula Health, overseen by the CCS Undergraduate Medical Education Directorate.
+CCS coordinates the teaching of Monash’s medical students at the Monash-affiliated teaching hospitals of Alfred Health, Cabrini Health Australia and Peninsula Health, overseen by CCS Medical Student Education.

 Students benefit from The Alfred's breadth of operation, as it has a unit in every specialist medical and surgical discipline, except Paediatrics and Obstetrics, and has major trauma, burns and heart & lung transplant departments.